jraby/1brc/README.md

   I might start with xxh3 now if the hash loop is really hot, since the go implementation seems pretty good.
 - in really hot loops, bounds checking matters and I haven't found a good way to eliminate them without resorting to `unsafe`, which is a bit unfortunate.
   But really, this is only needed in the hottest loops.
-  Looking at the assembly with `go tool objdump` is a good reflex to have to such loops.
+  Looking at the assembly with `go tool objdump` is a good reflex to have to inspect such loops.
 - Inlining can be key to performance.
   One can verify why a function is not inlined by passing `-gcflags="-m=2"` to `go test` or `go build`.
-  Fiddling with the functions to their complexity budget fits under the limit (80 as of go 1.24) is tricky.
+  Fiddling with the functions to get their complexity budget to fit under the limit (80 as of go 1.24) is tricky.
 - set `/sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` to `performance` when testing for more uniform results.
 - when working with a 13gb dataset, make sure firefox is not taking 20gb of ram on a 32gb machine or performance is going to be suboptimal.
   (aka monitor pagecache hit ratios with [cachestat](https://github.com/brendangregg/perf-tools/blob/master/fs/cachestat), or io with iostat)